 In summer 2014, Phoebe made her debut at the Salzburg Festival as Zweite adelige Waise in Der Rosenkavalier conducted by Franz Welser-Möst at the Großes Festspielhaus, and as Tisbe in La Cenerentola für Kinder, a co-production with Teatro Alla Scala.
 She participated in many concerts during her time at the Festival, including a concert of arias with the Camerata Salzburg under Theodor Guschlbauer, and sang in master classes with Thomas Hampson and Helmut Deutsch.
 Her engagements with the Festival also took her to Castell Son Claret (Mallorca), where she sang in their annual gala concert, ‘Opera Under the Stars’.

-A talented recitalist, Phoebe has given recent performances at a variety of diverse venues worldwide.
+Also a talented recitalist, Phoebe has given recent performances at a variety of diverse venues worldwide.
 2014 saw Phoebe begin her concert schedule in Agra, India, followed by performances at Convento do Beato in Lisbon (Portugal), Villa Kyrélos in St. Jean-Cap-Ferrat (France), and Topping Rose House in New York’s Hamptons (USA).
 In July and August 2016 Phoebe made her debut in China, iSING!
 International Young Artists Festival, China, where she appeared in concert at such illustrious venues as Beijing’s Tianqiao Performing Arts Centre, and Suzhou’s Grand Theatre.
-During her 2016 tour of China, Phoebe performed the roles of Cherubino (Le Nozze di Figaro), Meg Page (Falstaff), and Mercedes (Carmen), along with a number of traditional Chinese songs and arias.
+During her 2016 tour of China, Phoebe performed the roles of Cherubino (Le Nozze di Figaro), Meg Page (Falstaff), and Mercedes (Carmen).

 Other recent performance venues include Villa Ephrussi de Rothschild (France), Giardini La Mortella (Italy), Villa Del Balbianello (Italy), Montreux Jazz Festival (Switzerland), the British Embassies in Rome and Budapest, and in the UK: Lancaster House, Belvoir Castle, Bloomsbury Ballrooms, the Handel House Museum, Christ Church Spitalfields, The Ambassadors Theatre, The Savoy Chapel, The Athenaeum Club, The East India Club, Asia House, The Royal Society, and the Lebanese Embassy in London.